Pros / Verizon can provide fast, dependable fiber optic internet connections, especially as the company continues to expand its fiber network.

 Cons / Verizon offers internet security as an add-on, rather than including it with a subscription.

 Verdict / While Verizon's fiber network is still growing, it still provides reliable DSL service.
 However, the network is limited, and you may find yourself paying for features normally included with other services.

 Verizon provides fiber optic (FiOS) and DSL home internet service that consistently deliver fast speeds.
 The fiber plans can reach download speeds as high as 500 Mbps, which is the fastest speed currently on the market.
 Verizon Communications is a multi-billion dollar company with nearly two hundred thousand employees that serve roughly six million FiOS internet customers.
 The company reports that over 14 million homes are currently ready for FiOS service.
-The already impressive infrastructure, the highest speeds on the market and the multitude of ways you can contact Verizon make this company worthy of our Top Ten Reviews Bronze Award.
+Verizon has an impressive infrastructure, the highest speeds on the market and a multitude of ways you can contact them.

 - Maximum Download Speed

 Third-party tests consistently show Verizon provides reliable high-speed internet access in its service areas.
 The DSL speeds rate faster than other DSL-only services we reviewed and are fast enough to support streaming movies, game playing, image sharing and other demanding tasks easily.
 The FiOS plans provide fast enough speeds for multiple computers to connect to the internet, download, stream and game online simultaneously.

 Verizon's DSL plans start at download speeds of 0.5 to 1 Mbps and include nine email accounts and a wireless router.
 Verizon's enhanced plan offers download speeds from 1 to 15 Mbps and include everything the regular plan does plus Wi-Fi hotspot access.
 These plans are good for DSL, but companies that specialize in DSL can provide faster connections.